gocd/docs.go.cd/content/configuration/configuration_reference.md

 ## &lt;ldap&gt; {#ldap} [*Deprecated*]

 The `<ldap>` element is used to specify the ldap server.
-Users can access Go with their username and password from this ldap server.
+Users can access with their username and password from this ldap server.

 **Attributes**